-Once you’ve just been diagnosed with diabetes, you will need to go for some tests and other checks, for example, your blood pressure, cholesterol to help better manage your diabetes.
-You may need to get a care provider to help tailor your diabetes care plan so that it best suits you and your changing lifestyle.
+Once you’ve just been diagnosed with Diabetes, you will need to go for some tests to help better manage your Diabetes.
+You may need to get a care provider to help tailor your Diabetic care plan so that it best suits you and your changing lifestyle.
 Your plan should include weight-loss goals (if you’ve been advised to lose weight), your activities, your diet plan and all the tests and checks you need to go to.
-Schedule your meal times, activities and checks and tests in advance, so they are always in the back of your mind.
+Schedule your meal times, activities and checks and tests in advance, so you don’t forget important appointments.

 Regularly check your glucose levels

-You will be encouraged to regularly inspect your blood sugar by checking your glucose levels through tests and doing certain things like flossing your teeth more often.
+You will be encouraged to regularly test your blood sugar by checking your glucose levels.
 The higher your blood sugar level, the higher your risk of getting cavities (tooth decay).
-The mouth naturally has many bacteria and when starchy and sugary foods and beverages come into contact with the bacteria in your mouth, they form a sticky film known as plaque on your teeth.
+This means you’ll need to take better care of your teeth.
+The mouth naturally has many bacteria.
+When starchy and sugary foods and beverages come into contact with the bacteria in your mouth, they form a sticky film known as plaque on your teeth.
 The acids found in plaque will attack the surface of your teeth, slowly softening the surface of your teeth, wearing away at your teeth.
 This can lead to tooth decay.
-The higher the blood sugar level, the bigger the supply of starchy and sugary foods and beverages becomes – leading to more acid removing the surface of tooth enamel.
+The higher your blood sugar level, the bigger the supply of starchy and sugary foods and beverages becomes – leading to more acid removing the surface of tooth enamel.
 Dental care is vital in controlling your blood sugar levels.

 Focus on just one food and activity goal at a time

 Making one diet change at a time is more realistic than making a complete diet change.
-Decide on what food goal you will focus on, it may be replacing a small packet of sweets a day with 2 fruits.
+Decide on what food goal you will focus on.
+It may be replacing a small packet of sweets a day with 2 pieces of fruit.
 Do the same with your exercise plan.
-If you’re not an active person, then start slowly.
+If you’re not an active person, start slowly.
 It’s easier to start walking around the block daily for a week than to join a boot camp class immediately after being diagnosed.
 Taking one small step at a time is more realistic and you are more likely to stick to that one goal, and by making it specific, it will motivate you to carry on and ultimately form healthier habits.